AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/date-ranges/index.md

 # Date ranges API

-The Analytics 2.0 Date Range APIs allow you to retrieve, update, or create date ranges programmatically through Adobe I/O. These APIs use the same data and methods that Adobe uses inside the product UI.
+The Analytics 2.0 Date Range APIs allow you to retrieve, update, or create date ranges programmatically through Adobe Developer.
+These APIs use the same data and methods that Adobe uses inside the product UI.

 ## Retrieve multiple date ranges